USFScheduler/Requirements/README.md

 ## **Purpose Statement**
-The purpose of the SRS is to state all requirements of the proposed system once discovered.
+The purpose of the Software Requirements Specification is to state all requirements of the proposed system once discovered.
 This SRS contains details regarding the functional and non-functional requirements of the project in a technical nature.
 In this SRS, we detail key components and requirements for the Auto Scheduler, including its overview vocabulary, constraints, and assumptions.

 ## **Overview**
 This SRS has many parts to it.
 Namely, our features will be listed out and organized through multiple metrics.
 Key metrics include functional vs non-functional, priority, constraints, and stability.
 The SRS will go into detail on the perspective of the project, defined terms and references, end-user characteristics, constraints, standards, and assumptions.